 Social media management can typically mean Facebook, Instagram or Pinterest Management.
 But clients might also be interested in blogging, Facebook Ads, copywriting & even graphic & Webdesign.
 So make sure you state exactly what you do.
 Annelise offers more info on how to become a social media manager & where to find clients for this job.

-You can always drop me a line if you have questions related to Pinterest Management, I have a constant stream of 1.5 million unique views per month after just 9 months of opening my account, because I just love Pinterest.
+You can always drop me a line if you have questions related to Pinterest Management, I had a constant stream of 1.5 million unique views per month after just 9 months of opening my account.
+Now I have a steady audience of 3 million viewers.
+I seriously love Pinterest.

 11. Writing for Magazines & Publications